 They could witness a kid star on their tablet screen doing incredible skateboard feats and want to be exactly like them.

-Discuss the difference between getting famous in the numerical sense (likes and shares) and the joy that comes from making friends happy with your youngster.
+Discuss the difference between getting famous in the numerical sense (likes and shares) and the joy of making friends happy with your youngster.

-You may also teach your youngster that celebrity isn't necessarily a worthwhile aim for a child.
+You may also teach your youngster that becoming a celebrity isn't a worthwhile aim for a child.

 Perhaps your child aspires to be well-known in the community, whether for excelling in a specific academic topic, participating in sports, or performing community work.

-Show them that doing fantastic things while just being recognized by a few people may be just as fulfilling — and a lot less stressful.
+Show them that doing fantastic things while being recognised by a few people may be just as fulfilling — and a lot less stressful.

 The art of keeping up with a channel and creating unique content every time can feel intimidating and challenging for people of every age group.

-Always talk about the Content, make sure your child understands what's appropriate to publish, what should be kept private, and other aspects of keeping safe online while respecting their own and others' privacy.
+Always talk about the content, and make sure your child understands what's appropriate to publish, what should be kept private, and other aspects of keeping safe online.

-In addition, of course, we must teach our children what to share and what not to post online, as with other social media.
+In addition, we must teach our children what to share and what not to post online, as with other social media.

-The identities of family members, friends, instructors, or caretakers, as well as details about their age and daily whereabouts, are some things to be mindful about keeping a secret.
+The identities of family members, friends, instructors, or caretakers, as well as details about their age and daily whereabouts, are some things to be mindful of keeping a secret.